-- Budget Narrative Please briefly describe how you will use the grant funds to support this project.
+- Budget Narrative Please briefly describe how you will use the grant funds to support this project, including estimated costs.
 Up to 1900 characters (approximately 250 words). - Budget Amount Requested in Each Funding Type (professional development, up to \$1,000; course development, up to \$500; class projects and capacity building up to \$2,000; student assistants variable)